 Some within JG I felt that the squadron should branch out to fly other non-WW1 sims.
 While others felt that JG I needed to stay true to its roots, and only fly Red Baron 3D.

-Worried about having another schism, similar to what happened in 1998, the Stabs Offiziere der Flieger (Stofl) made the then controversial decision to allow JG I pilots to belong to and form their own IL-2 units.
+Worried about having another schism, similar to what happened in 1998, the Stabs Offiziere der Flieger (Stofl) made the then-controversial decision to allow JG I pilots to belong to and form IL-2 units.
 However, it was decided that the core of JG I would remain solely dedicated to the World War One-era, and therefore to Red Baron 3D.

 Thus, with the blessing of JG I’s Rittmeister, Paul Lowengrin, and under the leadership of Leonard Strickland (better known within the IL-2 community as II./JG1_Hartmann), thirteen JG I pilots created an extension of JG I Richthofen within the IL-2 community.
 Founded in December of 2001, they called themselves II.Gruppe Jagdgeschwader 1 “Oesau” (II./JG 1).

-This new World War Two group would have its own command structure, its own pilots, and its own autonomy.
-However, it would still remain a part of the greater JG I family.
+This new World War Two group would have a separate command structure, its own pilots, and its autonomy.
+However, it would remain a part of the greater JG I family.
 This created the “one Jagdgeschwader, two squadrons” framework that JG I would operate under for the next five years.
 Two groups, united by a common history, jointly working together to carry on the traditions first set down in March 1992.